Call us at 1-618-985-8322

 Fax: (618) 985-9096

-Shawnee Alliance provides services throughout the lower thirteen counties of Illinois.
+Shawnee Alliance provides services throughout 18 counties of Illinois.

 Branch Offices in:

-Anna, Cairo, Harrisburg, Mounds, Murphysboro, and West Frankfort
+Anna, Fairfield, Golconda, Harrisburg, Metropolis, Murphysboro, and West Frankfort

 Since 1983 Shawnee Health Service, through the Shawnee Alliance for Older Adults program, has served persons over the age of sixty (60) and their caregivers.
 Program goals include providing access to services which enable older adults to maximize their independence and remain in the community, advocating for the rights of older adults and their quality of life in the community and in nursing homes, and protecting older adults from abuse, neglect, and exploitation.